Oat Milk Smoothie with Strawberry & Banana

 This smoothie is delish any time of year but it’s especially refreshing on a hot summer day.

-- It’s dairy-free and vegan.
+- This recipe is made 100% dairy-free and vegan.
 You don’t need dairy or Greek yogurt for a thick, creamy smoothie.

 - It’s only four ingredients with no added or extra sugars!
 Sometimes the simplest and easiest recipes taste the best (don’t miss my Orange Pineapple Smoothie).